guydavis/guydavis.github.io/_posts/2020-11-09-budget_pc_gaming.markdown

 # Build or Buy?

 With a great pricing matching policy, I knew I would be purchasing from our local retailer, Memory Express.
-Rather than buy from their [pre-built systems], I decided to spec out my own from their parts list and save some money.
+Rather than buy from their [pre-built systems](https://www.memoryexpress.com/Category/DesktopComputers?FilterID=2e413559-0182-1014-4547-d1dbca418ecd), I decided to spec out my own from their parts list and save some money.

 # AMD or Intel?
 In late 2018, AMD has stolen the best value for money in the budget and mid-range gaming markets.
 Performance for price on AMD products just can't be beat, though Intel and Nvidia do have a lock on the most performant technology, along with insane prices for it.